92hackers/ikv/README.md

-# A KV db implemented in Rust
+# Ikv: A KV db implemented in Rust

 Currently, it only stores data in memory.
 Persist on disk is still working in progress.